-Your prayers are especially appreciated for Brayan because he is crippled in one leg and is receiving regular medical treatment.
-Your sponsorship helps provide the care and love he needs.
+Your care and consistent sponsorship are especially important to Brayan because he is crippled in one leg and is receiving regular medical treatment.
+Thank you for your love and prayers.

 Brayan lives in the coastal community of Carepa, home to approximately 8,500 residents.
 Typical houses are constructed of dirt floors, wood walls and tin roofs.
 The regional diet consists of beans, bananas, plantains and rice.

 Common health problems in this area include skin diseases, malnutrition and respiratory illnesses.
 Most adults in Carepa work as day laborers and earn the equivalent of $84 per month.
 This community needs paved streets, improved power and water services, schools, employment opportunities, increased salaries and parks.

 Your sponsorship allows the staff of CDI Mi Familia to provide Brayan with Bible teaching, sports, hygiene education, nutritious food, field trips, birthday celebrations, academic support and music and art workshops.
 Sixty percent of the children in this project are not attending school because they are underage.
 The center staff will also provide home visits and parents' workshops for the parents or guardians of Brayan.